adampirog/AI_FlappyBird/README.md

 ## The game

 Source contains the game itself (game.py).
 Passing the engine file as parameter sets up the neural network to play the game.
-The game has build-in score saver.
-New highscores are stored in the *scoreboard.txt* file.
+The game has build-in score saver - new highscores are stored in the *scoreboard.txt* file.

 ## Neural network